SandraFrejd/company-profile-design/README.md

-# company-profile-design
+# Company Profile Design

-Professional company profiles and corporate presentations designed for engineering companies.
+Professional corporate company profiles and business presentations created for engineering companies.

 ---

+## 📌 Project Overview

+Designed and developed professional company profiles from concept to final delivery.
+Each profile was created to strengthen the company's brand, communicate its services and expertise, and support business development, client presentations, and international tenders.

+---

 ## 🎯 My Responsibilities

-- Corporate document design
-- Visual layout
+- Designed the complete document layout and visual identity
-- Typography
-- Branding
+- Wrote and structured all content
-- Table of Contents
+- Created the table of contents and document hierarchy
-- Image selection
-- Content organization
-- Professional formatting
+- Selected and edited images
+- Designed page layouts and typography
+- Organized technical and marketing information
+- Produced print-ready and digital presentation documents

 ---